Nugraha Besoes: Football administration career

 Besoes started his involvement in football administration in the 1970s as the secretary of the Persib Bandung football club.
 After a brief tenure, Besoes was invited to join the Football Association of Indonesia (PSSI) by Maulwi Saelan, the association's chairman.
 He then became the association's head of development.

 He was elected as the secretary general of the Football Association of Indonesia in 1983 with Kardono as the association's president.
 Besoes retained his post of general secretary after Kardono was replaced by Azwar Anas in 1991.
-A football scandal that involved the Indonesian national football team occurred a year before the end of his term and both Besoes and Azwar resigned from their positions.
+A football scandal that involved the Indonesia national football team occurred a year before the end of his term and both Besoes and Azwar resigned from their positions.
 Besoes became secretary general again in 2003 under the leadership of Nurdin Halid.

 A year after the start of his term as secretary general under Halid, Besoes temporarily took over the chairmanship from Halid after Halid was arrested on corruption charges.
 Besoes then attempted to appoint another temporary officeholder in order to prevent an extraordinary election from being held.
 Besoes's attempt was criticized by various football observers, but nevertheless he made the appointment.
 The composition between an acting chairman and Besoes was retained until Halid was re-elected as chairman in 2007.

 The election of Halid, who at that time had been twice convicted, sparked controversy amongst PSSI members, and some of them forced him to resign.
 Besoes, who was sent to negotiate with ASEAN Football Federation and FIFA, initially managed to prevent Halid from being replaced.
 However, in late 2007 FIFA decided to revoke its recognition of Halid's reelection, prompting PSSI to amend its statute in accordance with FIFA's standard.
 PSSI's failure to amend its statute led FIFA to send a warning letter to Besoes about the amendment's deadline.
 Besoes was also pressed to remove Halid from his position as chairman by Minister of Sports and Youth Adhyaksa Dault and demonstrators, but Nugraha claimed that it was beyond his capacity.
 Eventually, after failing to meet FIFA's deadline several times, the statute was finally revised in compliance with FIFA standards, and further negotiations between Besoes and FIFA secured Halid's chairmanship.

 Besoes's second term as Halid's secretary general was marred by bribery case inside PSSI's discipline committee, which led to the resignation of two of its members.
 He also sent a bid to FIFA for Indonesia to sponsor the 2018 and 2022 FIFA World Cup, but later cancelled and supported Australia's bid instead.
 In 2011, Besoes was sued by the manager of Persebaya Surabaya football club for lying about FIFA and AFC's instruction to cancel PSSI's congress.
 Besoes told FIFA and AFC delegates that the security situation during the congress was dire and claimed that riots occurred during the congress.
 Due to the incident, Besoes resigned from his position on 11 April 2011, and handed over his secretary-generalship to Joko Driyono.